-In this article, you'll learn how to map data from Qualified to Salesforce, so that you can create Leads and update Contacts.
-We'll explain how this works in 4 simple steps:
+In this article, you'll learn how to map data from Qualified to Salesforce, so that you can create leads and update contacts.
+We'll explain how this works in four simple steps:

-Once you connect to Salesforce the Settings > Lead Mapping section of the Qualified application is where you'll configure your Salesforce data mappings.
-Many implementations start by mapping a basic set of information to Salesforce for the purpose of Lead creation or Lead creation and subsequent conversion into an Account, Contact, and Opportunity.
-Let's start with the most basic required fields in Salesforce, such as name, email and company.
-You'll notice when you first open this page your Lead fields are dynamically pulled in as these are the fields by default required by Salesforce to create a Lead.
+Let's start with the most basic required fields in Salesforce: name, email, and company.
+You'll notice when you first open this page that these lead fields are dynamically pulled in because they're required by default to create a lead in Salesforce.
 You'll now want to go in and select the visitor field in Qualified that will map to Salesforce.

 If you don't see one of your Salesforce fields in this list, it means that the user you've connected to Salesforce with doesn't have access to that field.
 You can change this setting in Salesforce by navigating to Setup > Object Manager > Lead > Field > Set Field Level Security.

-If you don't see the visitor field that you'd like to match up with your Salesforce field, you can create it on the fly by selecting "Create Field" in the drop down menu.
+If you don't see the visitor field that you'd like to match up with your Salesforce field, select "Create Field" from the drop-down menu to create it.

 What's a data type?
 It is the "type" of data that a Salesforce field will accept in that field.
 In the basic example above, the field "Company" is a text field, meaning it will accept a string of characters, and the field "Email" is an email field, which means that it must contain a valid email address.
 Let's show an example of a more complex (and quite common) data type such as a picklist.

-In Salesforce it's pretty common for fields like "Company Size" or "Industry" to have a default set of values set by your Salesforce administrator.
+It's pretty common in Salesforce for fields like "company size" or "industry" to have a default set of values set by your Salesforce admin.
 As a result, when you map data into these fields, it's a good idea to only allow the values set by your Salesforce admin, and once you select the field from Salesforce the mapping automatically pulls in these values as shown here:

 There are some Salesforce fields that we cannot map into at this time:

-Mapping to a checkbox can be a bit more complex than other data fields as it is always either true or untrue (checked or unchecked) and can often be the thing that triggers workflows within your Salesforce instance.
+Mapping to a checkbox can be a bit more complex than other data fields as checkboxes are always true or untrue (checked or unchecked) and are often used to trigger workflows within your Salesforce instance.

-If you'd like to mark your checkbox as 'true', meaning you'd like to check it when a Lead has been created or updated in Salesforce you must then select 'true' as your fixed value.
+If you'd like to mark your checkbox as 'true', meaning you'd like to check it when a lead is created or updated in Salesforce, you must then select 'true' as your fixed value.